llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_map_swap "m" "o"

-This command is used to optimize the memory mapping of small and fast memory segment by swapping, a memory segment content from and other memory offset (usually a slower one).
+This command is used to optimize the memory mapping of small and fast memory segment by swapping, a memory segment content from another memory offset (usually a slower one).
 Usage :

 ```
-; forced swap of the node memory segment 1 to hardware memory offset 0
+ node_map_swap 1 0 ; swap node memory segment 1 to a memory area of offset 0
-	node_map_swap 1 0
 ```

 In the above both cases the memory segment 1 is copied (next is swapped) from offset memory segment 0 (a dummy arc descriptor is created to access this temporary area) before code execution.